jenkinsci/winstone/README.md

        --useJasper              = enable jasper JSP handling (true/false).
 Default is false --sessionTimeout         = set the http session timeout value in minutes.
 Default to what webapp specifies, and then to 60 minutes
-       --sessionEviction        = Set the session evition timeout for idle sessions.
+       --sessionEviction        = Set the session eviction timeout for idle sessions.
 Default value is 30min.
                                   (-1 is never evict; 0 is evict-on-exit; and any other positive value is the time in seconds that a session can be idle before it can be evicted) --mimeTypes=ARG          = define additional MIME type mappings.
 ARG would be EXT=MIMETYPE:EXT=MIMETYPE:...